 He was hot on Pride’s tail when the enemy meer dove into a dense clump of grass.
 King’s gaze followed the black of his tail tip as he plunged in after him-

 A cording, dark shape undulating from the course stocks halted King in his tracks.
 The long, lithe body glided towards him, barely disturbing the dim grass.
 King squinted, heart hammering, as he tried to identify the creature.
 He held still and waited for it to pass, then continued in the deepening shadows.
-He had only taken one step with his claws skimmed shadowy scales.
+He had only taken one step when his claws skimmed shadowy scales.

 King jumped back but it was too late.
 The lengthy cobra whipped its fear-inspiring hood in King’s direction.
 He stared into its beady eyes, frozen.
 A shout echoed from what seemed like a long distance.
 “King, run!”